dicktang117/KQWb42UEYckbE74R/README.md

 ## 3. Pre-requisites
 - AWS VPC
 - An EC2 installed with Ansible(>=v2.9.18), Terraform(>=v0.15.0) & AWS CLI in the same VPC
-- Git installed in the VPC (for clone this repository)
+- Git installed in the EC2 (for clone this repository)

 ## 4. Get started